trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 All these tracks run in parallel so that the data matches up correctly; image with sound, with metadata (e.g. GPS), etc.

-Here's a visual example of the GoPro Metadata format (we'll cover more in this later in this post).
+Here's a visual example of the GoPro Metadata format (we'll cover more about that format later in this post).

 <img class="img-fluid" src="/assets/images/blog/2020-05-08/gopro-metadata-format-video-metadata-frame-diagram.png" alt="GoPro Metadata Format diagram" title="360 video frame metadata diagram" />